 What is Lawn Aeration?

-Aeration when performed in the correct conditions creates small fissures in the soil which are perfect for enhanced root growth and nutrient availability in the soil - making the very most of lawn treatments.
+When performed in the correct conditions, Lawn Aeration creates small fissures in the soil which are perfect for enhanced root growth and nutrient availability in the soil - making the very most of lawn treatments.

 How do we carry out Lawn Aeration?

 Lawn Aeration is a mechanical lawn care process.
 A machine with spikes is moved across a lawn, penetrating the soil to a depth which can vary from 50 - 125mm dependent on the given machine, soil conditions and objectives.

+Which tines should be used?
 Common tines for lawn aeration include:

-Hollow-tines - these remove cores of soil for aggressive aeration, reducing compaction and for soil exchange.
+- Hollow-Tines - These remove cores of soil for aggressive aeration, reducing compaction and for soil exchange.

-Solid / pencil-tines - these are ideal prior to overseeding, providing a vast number of holes for seed and new grass roots.
+- Solid / Pencil-Tines - These are ideal prior to Overseeding, providing a vast number of holes for seed and new grass roots.

-Slit / chisel / fracture-tines - these heavyweight tines have a greater surface area for maximum gaseous exchange from the aeration process, but may only be suitable through winter months.
+- Slit / Chisel / Fracture-Tines - These heavyweight tines have a greater surface area for maximum gaseous exchange from the aeration process, but may only be suitable through winter months.

 When to carry out Lawn Aeration?

-Lawns can be aerated throughout the summer providing the tines used are not too aggressive and irrigation can be supplied.
+Lawns can be aerated throughout the summer provided the tines used are not too aggressive and irrigation can be supplied.

 Why carry out Lawn Aeration?